 In order to develop their instrumentation and observation skills, all students following the TESS programme will perform a very practical, hands‐on project centered on state of the art instrumentation available in the TESS partner laboratories.
 Each will consist of a preparation phase concerning study of the conception and construction of an instrument, a deployment phase in the field, and an exploitation phase of the data obtained.

-Each student will select one from among five projects of 60 hours each running over the two years of the Master programme for a total of 6 ECTS.
+Each student will select one from among six projects of 60 hours each running over the two years of the Master programme for a total of 6 ECTS.

 Monitoring the transient sky at the Pic du Midi

 During a trip to the Pic du Midi in the Pyrenees Mountains, students will perform a variety of astronomical observations using a dedicated telescope.
 Through exposure to the lastest techniques, students will be able to produce projects of international calibre in the field of transient phenomena in astronomy.
 This project is presented in partnership with IRAP.